-Dive bars, cheap restaurants, battered vintage cars, cigarettes, booze, accordions, portable radios, adorable dogs, bouquet of flowers, vinyl records, mixed music tracks (jazz, tango, rockabilly, etc), acerbic irony, deadpan wit, Bressonian minimalism, Ozu-esque transcendence, heightened aesthetic realism, vivid ‘emotions-defining’ color palettes, ultra-cool existentialism, determinist view of industrialized society, singularly understated acting style, and detached yet humane, restless yet large-hearted humans – these are all the staple elements of Aki Kaurismaki cinematic universe, a prolific Finnish film-maker who weaves visual poems from the extremes of quotidian drabness.
+Dive bars, cheap restaurants, battered vintage cars, cigarettes, booze, accordions, portable radios, adorable dogs, a bouquet of flowers, vinyl records, mixed music tracks (jazz, tango, rockabilly, etc.), acerbic irony, deadpan wit, Bressonian minimalism, Ozu-esque transcendence, heightened aesthetic realism, vivid ‘emotions-defining’ color palettes, ultra-cool existentialism, determinist view of industrialized society, singularly understated acting style, and detached yet humane, restless yet large-hearted humans – these are all the staple elements of Aki Kaurismaki cinematic universe.
+This prolific Finnish filmmaker weaves visual poems from the extremes of quotidian drabness.

 Aki Kaurismaki is often known for weaving pastiches from the forms of film-noir, early American gangster cinema, silent-era comedy and melodrama.
 He has also showered admiration and paid homage to the masters like Robert Bresson, Yasujiro Ozu, and Rainer Werner Fassbinder.
 Yet Aki Kaurismaki is more than a pastiche artist as his integrated stylistic notions itself gradually morphed into a highly idiosyncratic style.
-In other words, it’s difficult to describe his films in the typical cinematic vocabulary.
-Critics have also drawn parallels between Kaurismaki and American independent film-maker Jim Jarmusch, whose works as well is characterized by affectless style and laconic humor (Jarmusch has paid tribute to Aki Kaurismaki’s works, particularly in ‘Night on Earth’ [1991]).
+In other words, describing his films using typical cinematic vocabulary is difficult.
+Critics have also drawn parallels between Kaurismaki and American independent film-maker Jim Jarmusch, whose works are also characterized by affectless style and laconic humor (Jarmusch has paid tribute to Aki Kaurismaki’s works, particularly in “Night on Earth”).

-Mr. Kaurismaki’s characters are essentially the members of the working-class; the aloof and taciturn city-bred human beings with low expectations from life.
-His narrative that foregrounds a tangible economic and social reality finds a perilous balance between realism and fancifulness.
+Mr. Kaurismaki’s characters are essentially members of the working class—aloof and taciturn city-bred human beings with low expectations from life.
+His narrative foregrounds a tangible economic and social reality and finds a perilous balance between realism and fancifulness.
 The stakes might be modest in a Kaurismaki cinema, but the little gestures of dignity and human kindness witnessed in his oeuvre are a great source of comfort in this unfeeling world.

 10. Leningrad Cowboys Go America (1989)